delabrcd/openrb-instruments/README.md

 Any time it is reconnected / powered, the XBOX controller will need to be plugged in so that it can handle authentication.

 This should be a mostly plug and play solution, but there is more polishing that needs to be done - I'm not sure it syncs up perfectly with the timing of the other XBOX wireless instruments and additional support for USB MIDI and XB360 instruments is coming in the future.

+# Support Me
+This project is entirely free and open source, donations are appreciated but not expected.

 <div style="text-align: center;">
   <a href="https://www.buymeacoffee.com/delabrcdd" target="_blank" >